-Contact OVW JustGrants Support at OVW.JustGrantsSupport@usdoj.gov or 866-655-4482 as soon as the applicant is aware of a problem.
-OVW JustGrants Support is a separate Help Desk from OJP and COPS and is dedicated to OVW applicants.

-- 2. Maintain documentation of all communication with OVW JustGrants Support. - 3.
+- Contact OVW JustGrants Support at OVW.JustGrantsSupport@usdoj.gov or 866-655-4482 as soon as the applicant is aware of a problem.
+OVW JustGrants Support is a separate Help Desk from OJP and COPS and is dedicated to OVW applicants. - 2.
+Maintain documentation of all communication with OVW JustGrants Support. - 3.
 Work with OVW JustGrants Support to resolve the technical difficulty. - 4.
 Email the OVW contact before the JustGrants deadline.
 If an applicant must submit their application by email due to a technical difficulty, they must do so by the JustGrants deadline, but no earlier than 4 hours prior to the deadline.
-The email must include the following: - A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-424, Proposal Narrative, Budget and Budget Narrative, MOU [Note: insert other required documents]).
+The email must include the following: - A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-LLL SF-424, Proposal Narrative, Budget and Budget Narrative, MOU/MOE, and LOC (if applicable for CSSP Purpose Areas A & C).